JB MDL Women lead, inspire

 |0

-This work, JB MDL Women lead, inspire [Image 3 of 3], by A1C Aidan Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JB MDL Women lead, inspire, by Joint Base McGuire-Dix-Lakehurst, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT